Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform-Notes.md

 #### Handling State Drift
 - State drift occurs when the real-world infrastructure diverges from the state file.
-Regularly reconciling state drift by using the **terraform refresh command** or importing resources can help maintain consistency.
+- Regularly reconciling state drift by using the **terraform refresh command** or importing resources
-- Terraform provides commands like terraform state rm and terraform import to manage state drift effectively
+- Terraform provides commands like terraform state rm.

 #### Migrate Local Config to remote backend
 - Configure the backend
 ```